aspnetzero/documents/doc/Getting-Started-Angular.md

 #### Restore Packages

-Locate to the Angular folder, open a command line and run the following command to restore packages:
+Navigate to the Angular folder, open a command line and run the following command to restore packages:

     yarn